dns3l/dns3l/docs/README.md

   "name": "Kilgore Trout" }
 ```

 The main authorization logic is based on DNS root suffixes by convention.
 This means the user can read or manipulate everything under `.foo.example.com` and `.bar.example.net`.
+For example deleting `a.b.foo.example.com` or creating `x.y.bar.example.net`.
 Fine grained control between r/w per root zone per user is actually not supported.

 **You need to model the mapping between allowed root zones per user as groups inside your Active Directory/LDAP DIT**.
 Nested groups on Active Directory/LDAP level are actually not supported by Dex.
 A compatible model can look like this: